 - Attitudes about child bearing and rearing.

-4/6/1989 Not long ago I was talking to a young woman who has been married less than a year.
-At the conclusion of our conversation she made an observation about her husband: “If I knew then (before marriage) what I know now, we would have never married.”
+Published April 6, 1989.
+Not long ago I was talking to a young woman who has been married less than a year.
+After our conversation she made an observation about her husband: “If I knew then (before marriage) what I know now, we would have never married.”

 Granted, there is some risk in every marriage.
 You never can know everything possible or even necessary to give you any guarantee.
 Even if you know a great deal about a person before you marry and deem him or her to be an adequate spouse, the person might change in numerous ways after you marry.
 Life offers many risks and few guarantees.
 Marriage is no exception.

 I firmly believe that many couples do not take adequate time to get to know each other.
-Neither do they take the time or opportunity to find out some basic information about a person with whom they originally intend to spend a lifetime.
+Neither do they take the time or opportunity to find out some basic information about the person with whom they intend to spend a lifetime.

 After several comments, some of which were rather humorous, one young woman raised her hand.
 She said she intently wanted to find a husband and went to a dance one night with such a pursuit in mind.
 During the dance she met a young man who was also highly motivated to marry.
 The student told us that they were engaged in two weeks and married two months from the time they met at the dance.
 And four months after their marriage, they were divorced.
 She simply added.
 “I’m taking this class to find out what happened and why.”